 Economic and Social Research Council (ESRC) Student-led awards

-Application Deadline: 10 December 2019 for PhD Application, 10 January 2020 for SGSSS Open Competition application.
-Eligible to UK/EU students, some exceptions apply.
-Covers UK/EU fees plus stipend.
+Application Deadline: 10 December 2020 for PhD Application, 7 January 2021 for SGSSS Open Competition application.
+Eligible to UK and International students.
+Covers fees plus stipend.

-The Economic and Social Research Council (ESRC) provides a number of student-led awards covering fees plus stipend for UK/EU applicants commencing their studies in the 2020-21 academic year.
+The Economic and Social Research Council (ESRC) provides a number of student-led awards covering fees plus stipend for UK and International applicants commencing their studies in the 2021-22 academic year.
 Details below pertain to the ‘Education’ pathway.

 The University of Edinburgh is part of a consortium of 16 Universities in Scotland awarded funding from the Economic & Social Research Council (ESRC) to support postgraduate studentships and training in the Social Sciences in Scotland.
 Under this Doctoral Training Partnership (DTP) Scheme, which is run by the Scottish Graduate School of Social Science (SGSSS), the consortium will consider applications for doctoral studentship awards.

 These awards will suit applicants who wish to enter directly into a PhD programme and who have already completed an MSc degree, which incorporates 60 credits or more of research methods training.
 If you are unsure if your MSc degree satisfies the ESRC criteria, please contact our School’s Education Pathway representative, Professor Grant Jarvie, or check the SGSSS website for further details.

 These awards provide funding for a one year Master’s degree and a three year PhD study.
 Students who have only completed or are in the process of completing an undergraduate degree should apply for these awards.

 Note: If you aim to apply for a 1+3 award through our School, you would normally attend an ESRC compliant version of our MSc Education (Research) pathway programme as the Master’s stage of your 1+3 award.